zigbeer/zigbee-shepherd/README.md

     ```

 * ##### devChange
-    Fired when the Server perceives that there is any change of _Attributes_ from ZCL foundation/functional responses.
+    Fired when the Server perceives any changes of _Attributes_ from ZCL foundation/functional responses.

     * msg.type: `'devChange'`
     * msg.endpoints: `[ep]`